-Study Spanish in Cádiz, Spain
+Study Spanish in Cadiz, Spain

 The Stuff of Legends

-Hera's choice for High King was Eurystheus, who was born two months prematurely, while Heracles only came to the world seven days later, through the guile of his mother's servant, who tricked Ilithyia into losing her grip on Alcmene's womb for a crucial moment.
-Many years later, Hera's undiluted hatred for Heracles led him to suffer an outrageous fit of anger one night, while feasting with his wife and two children in Thebes, which culminated in him slaying both his son and daughter.
-Heracles was cured from his madness by Antikyreus, who gave him an antidote, only to be ordered by the Oracle of Delphi to atone for his guilt through ten years of service under King Eurystheus.
+Hera's choice for High King was Eurystheus, who was born two months prematurely, while Heracles only came to the world seven days later, through the guile of his mother's servant, who tricked Ilithyia into losing her grip on Alcmene's womb in a crucial moment.
+Many years later, Hera's undiluted hatred for Hercules led him to suffer an outrageous fit of anger one night, while feasting with his wife and two children in Thebes, which culminated in him slaying both his son and daughter.
+Hercules was cured from his madness by Antikyreus, who gave him an antidote, only to be ordered by the Oracle of Delphi to atone for his guilt through ten years of service under King Eurystheus.

 Learn and Enjoy

-Great beaches, sweeping views of the sea and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular Cathedrals – all of this awaits you in the unparalleled environment of this extraordinary place.
-So come learn Spanish in Cádiz and discover it all for yourself!
+Great beaches, sweeping views of the sea, and long, palm-lined promenades complement the town's lively bars, fantastic museums, bustling commercial activity, and spectacular cathedrals – all of this awaits you in the unparalleled environment of this extraordinary place.
+So come learn Spanish in Cadiz and discover it all for yourself!

 Want to learn a bit more about Cadiz?
 Check out our handy Cadiz travel guide to discover all this seaside destination has to offer: things to do, what to see, when to go, interesting facts, and much more!